FutureAI22/UK-Renewable-Energy-Consumption-1990-2020/README.md

 ## Running the Analysis

+The analysis code is contained within the Jupyter/Colab notebook file included in this repository.
+To run it:

 1. Clone the repository: `git clone https://github.com/FutureAI22/UK-Renewable-Energy-Consumption-1990-2020.git`
 2. Navigate to the directory: `cd UK-Renewable-Energy-Consumption-1990-2020`
 3. Ensure you have Python and the required libraries (`pandas`, `plotly`, `kaleido` for image export) installed.
 You might want to use a virtual environment.